AWG Private Chefs Logo

 wild boar roast

-Heat the oil in the dutch oven over medium-medium high heat until shimmering.
+Heat the oil in a Dutch oven over medium-medium-high heat until shimmering.
 Apply a generous amount of Kosher salt and fresh cracked black pepper to all sides of the boar.
 Add the boar, and brown on all sides 10-14 minutes, or until you get a nice even browning on all sides of the roast.
 (Don't forget the end caps too!).

-Once browned, remove the wild boar roast from the pot, and set aside to rest on a plate that can catch the juices as the meat rests.
-These juices will be important later, so don't discard. them!
-Reduce heat to medium, and add in the onions. use a wooden flat bottomed spatula to scrape all those delicious brown bits (fond) off the bottom of the pan while the onions cook.
+Once browned, remove the wild boar roast from the pot, and set it aside to rest on a plate that can catch the juices as the meat rests.
+These juices will be important later, so don't discard them. them!
+Reduce heat to medium, and add in the onions. use a wooden flat-bottomed spatula to scrape all those delicious brown bits (fond) off the bottom of the pan while the onions cook.

 red wine reduction for wild boar recipe